 Are you looking for funding for your idea or project?
 Apply to our MakerBucks program to kickstart your vision!
-WPI MakerBucks is a program offered by the Innovation Studio Makerspace that awards teams of students up to $200 in funding to be used to build hardware and software prototypes and connects them with the resources, tools, and experts they need to bring their ideas to life.
+WPI's MakerBucks, presented by the Innovation Studio Makerspace, empowers student teams by offering up to $200 in funding.
+This is geared towards the creation of both hardware and software prototypes.
+Beyond funding, we connect you with essential resources, cutting-edge tools, and industry experts to help breathe life into your concepts.

 Funding Limit: $200